 1. "Fading Away"

 After a brief mistep in the light alternative album that proceeded this one, Rose returns with another heavy, retro, doomy metal album.
 This one continues in the Danzig meets Trouble doom metal.
 Simple yet catchy rhythms with haunting vocals from Randy.
-As far as I know this was Rose's fifth and last solo album.
-This album is out of print.
+As far as I know this was Rose's fifth and last solo album for a couple decades.

 1. The Tortured Girl / Bye Bye Hands / Sutra (8:34)

 2. Keep You to Myself (5:44)

 9. Hells Locked from the Inside (4:30)